Get the best Bluetooth headphones under $100 right now.

 - Strong clamping force

-Quite impressive, considering the price.
+Quite impressive, considering the low price.
 It’s overall smooth with plenty of detail in the midrange and treble.
 Vocals seem very natural and refined, truly a feast for your ears.

 Y500 are made from rigid plastic and aluminum cups, with brushed edges that make them shine.
 Earcups can swivel so that you can lay them flat on your chest when not in use.